Integration Testing

 Running the Test

-Integration testing of component 1 with component 2 (using a stub instead of component 3) comes down to checking two main scenarios:
+Integration testing of the interaction between the browser and the storage, where a stub is used instead of the quality service, comes down to checking two main scenarios:

 HTTP Response Codes